ibm-cloud-docs/AnalyticsEngine/faq.md

 All clusters in IBM Analytics Engine are single user, in other words, each cluster has only one Hadoop user ID with which all jobs are executed.
 User authentication and access control is managed by the IBM Cloud Identity and Access Management (IAM) service.
 After a user has logged on to IBM Cloud, access to IBM Analytics Engine is given or denied based on the IAM permissions set by the administrator.

 A user can share his or her cluster’s user ID and password with other users; note however that in this case the other users have full access to the cluster.
-Sharing a cluster through a project in IBM Data Science Experience is the recommended approach.
-In this scenario, an administrator sets up the cluster through the IBM Cloud portal and *associates* it with a project in Data Science Experience.
+Sharing a cluster through a project in {{site.data.keyword.DSX_short}} is the recommended approach.
+In this scenario, an administrator sets up the cluster through the IBM Cloud portal and *associates* it with a project in {{site.data.keyword.DSX_short}}.
 After this is done, users who have been granted access to that project can submit jobs through notebooks or other tools that requires a Spark or Hadoop runtime.
-An advantage of this approach is that user access to the IBM Analytics Engine cluster or to any data to be analyzed can be controlled within Data Science Experience.
+An advantage of this approach is that user access to the IBM Analytics Engine cluster or to any data to be analyzed can be controlled within {{site.data.keyword.DSX_short}}.

 ### How is data access control enforced in IBM Analytics Engine?